 While it remains the historic focal point of the Park City community, its location at the southern end of a the basin in the area between two mountain ranges has isolated Main Street from the rest of Park City and the greater Summit County area.
 Deer Valley Drive provides "bypass" access around lower Park Avenue and therefore a more direct route to the Main Street area from the north.
 However, with the exception of the Deer Valley resort to the south and east and various residential neighborhoods and developments to the south and west within Park City, Main Street is essentially in a cul-de-sac location.
 Access to Main Street from U.S. 40 and Interstate 80, the main freeways serving Summit County, is somewhat circuitous, and these freeways are up to a 20 minute drive from the heart of the district.
-Within Park City, travel from the Lower Park Avenue area and the districts along Kearns Boulevard to Main Street's more secluded location further strengthens the district's position as a destination district.
+Within Park City, travel from the Lower Park Avenue area and the districts along Kearns Boulevard to Main Street suffers from congestion at various times of the day and in particular during ski season.
+Main Street's more secluded location further strengthens the district's position as a destination district.